waldrain/waldrain.github.io/moniwonig.md

 - completed roof over EGM kitchen door, part of the [roofing EGN](#roofing-egn) project

+### done 2023-12-20

+- felled one of the waldrain trees
+- installed and tested Scheppach Holzspalter Compact 8T wood splitter

+### done 2024-01-02

+- felled another of the waldrain trees, broke some greenhouse glass windows

 ### Aussenkueche

 Build a nice protected cosy outdoor kitchen area